patmonardo/Yoga/Idea/Yoga/YS-I.43.md

         -   An image cannot exist without something being imaged, and vice versa.
         -   This underscores the necessity of both the image and its object for meaningful existence.
     -   **Framework Alignment:**
-        -   **Manas and Buddhi:** Illustrate the relationship between representations (images) and their underlying essences.
         -   **Laws of Citta:** Govern the balance between unity and separation, ensuring that neither overwhelms the other in the synthesis process.
         -   **Nirvitarka Samapatti:** Achieved by understanding and transcending the mutual dependencies of images and essences, leading to pure consciousness.